01binary/zeroweb/src/articles/kalman-filter.md

 Prediction can be a valuable tool provided the model is detailed enough.
 The Kalman filter's key strength lies in its ability to combine measurements with predictions, depending on which offers the most accurate estimate.

-A basic Kalman filter algorithm look something like this:
+A basic Kalman filter algorithm looks something like this:

 1. Start with an initial estimate
 2. Take a measurement